Sinnlosvoll/LSD-SLAM/README.md

 * Documentation: http://vision.in.tum.de/research/vslam/lsdslam
 * Hosted on Github: https://github.com/tum-vision/lsd_slam

-Some adjustments were applied to allow installation of the framework on Ubuntu 14.04, with ROS indigo and catkin.
+Adjustments were made to allow easy compilation of the framework on Ubuntu 16.04, with ROS kinetic and catkin.
-The package was ONLY tested on Ubuntu 14.04, ROS indigo and catkin.
+The package was ONLY (partially) tested on Ubuntu 16.04, ROS kinetic and catkin.

 to install: